Yizkor and the Book of Remembrance

 “Following in the footsteps of Abraham and Sarah, we too welcome guests and members alike.”
 The BHSS Greeter Program is an initiative to welcome members and guests on Friday evenings as they arrive for services.
 You do NOT greet for the entire service; your commitment is only for 30 minutes and other volunteers will take the rest of the time.
 You do NOT need any special skill.
 All we ask is that you smile and welcome people to BHSS with open arms!
 Now that you know, please consider being a greeter.
 Sign up is easy!
 Click here for available times.

-In case of lifecycle emergency during business hours, please contact Lisa Barrack or Iris Greenberg in the synagogue office at 201-512-1983.
+In case of lifecycle emergency during business hours, please contact Michelle Sherry or Iris Greenberg in the synagogue office at 201-512-1983.
 In case of lifecycle emergency when the office is closed, if you call the office number you will be directed to emergency contact instructions.

 Beth Haverim Shir Shalom Mourner’s Guide